Training & Education

 Fellows assume responsibility for the evaluation and clinical care of inpatient and/or outpatient research participants in addition to providing on-call psychiatric consultations to NIH Clinical Center patients.
 Research design, methodology, statistical analysis, and data presentation skills are developed through interaction with mentors, didactic sessions, and practical experiences.
-Trainees have opportunities to undertake specialized coursework including the Principles and Practice of Clinical Research, Neurobiology of Mental Illness, Grant-Writing and Clinical Research Bioethics.
+Trainees have opportunities to undertake specialized coursework including the Principles and Practice of Clinical Research, Statistics, Grant-Writing and Clinical Research Bioethics.
 For trainees with primarily laboratory interests, basic research training opportunities are also available.

 Successful candidates have strong background in research, a specific research interest and commitment to a research career.
 PGY4 applicants must successfully complete three years in an approved ACGME general psychiatry residency (including all clinical requirements for certification) by the time they enter the program.
 Interested applicants are encouraged to apply early in their PGY-3 training year.
 The expected length of stay for residents participating in the program is three years (an additional two years of fellowship follow the conclusion of residency training).

 Lisa Cullins, M.D.

 Associate Program Director